tomjridge/tjr_simple_earley/simple_earley.md

 We then give definitions for adding a complete item to the complete map, and a blocked item to the blocked map.

+At (l:ja) we pull out some common code to process a list of complete items, all of which have a given key.
+Processing involves adding each `citm` to the complete map, and cutting each item against the relevant blocked items.

 At (l:jk) we reach the core `step` part of Earley's algorithm.
 The full algorithm repeatedly applies `step` to an initial state until there are no further `todo` items.

-At (l:jp) we at processing a nt item.
+At (l:jp) we at processing an nt item.
 This item may be complete.
-If so, we record it in the complete map, and process it against any blocked items with the same key.
+If so, via `process_citms` we record it in the complete map, and process it against any blocked items with the same key.

 At (l:kl) the nt item is not complete.
 So we record it in the blocked map.
 We then try to progress the item by cutting it with all the